20H

 The course consists of 15 hours of online learning together + 5 hrs of independent study/reading with materials provided.
 Each day we start and end with a TCTSY- practice.
 The first hour on Saturday and Sunday is dedicated to TCTSY - practice, where you can have an embodied experience of the methodology.
 We also end each day with a ca. 30 min TCTSY embodiment practice.
 Starting from day 2, you will also get the opportunity to try out some of the TCTSY principles.

-The next training is offered primarily in English.
-Finnish translation or clarification is available when needed.
-Participants should understand spoken and written English, but questions may be asked in Finnish (also in Spanish, Swedish, and Italian, as I speak these languages).
+The training is offered primarily in English.
+Participants should understand spoken and written English, but we can address questions and clarifications in Finnish, Spanish, Swedish, and Italian, as I speak these languages.

 This training is open to anyone interested in trauma and the body—whether for personal exploration, professional development, or both.
 Throughout the program, we dedicate significant time to exploring and embodying the core principles of TCTSY, including personal practice, reflection, and experiential learning